alberanid/fortunes-spam/README.md

 If you add your own fortunes, you can also update the *.dat* files running **make** (it requires the *strfile* command, usually found in the *fortune-mod* package)

+## Telegram bot

+You can use the content of the *telegram-bot* directory to create your own Telegram bot; don't forget to run it specifying the **SPAMBOT_TOKEN** environment variable.

 # License

 Copyright 2003-2018 Davide Alberani <da@erlug.linux.it>